universal-ctags/ctags/docs/optlib.rst

 	Note that an optlib parser using the extensions may not work with Universal Ctags on some other systems.

-The POSIX.1 Extended Regular Expressions (ERE) does *not* support many of the "modern" extensions such as lazy captures, non-capturing grouping, atomic grouping, possessive quantifiers, look-ahead/behind, etc. It is also notoriously slow when backtracking, and has some known "quirks" with respect to escaping special characters in bracket expressions.
+The POSIX Extended Regular Expressions (ERE) does *not* support many of the "modern" extensions such as lazy captures, non-capturing grouping, atomic grouping, possessive quantifiers, look-ahead/behind, etc. It may be notoriously slow when backtracking.

+And it may also have some known "quirks" with respect to escaping special characters in bracket expressions.
-For example, a pattern of ``[^\]]+`` is invalid in POSIX.2, because the '``]``' is *not* special inside a bracket expression, and thus should **not** be escaped.
+For example, a pattern of ``[^\]]+`` is invalid in POSIX ERE, because the '``]``' is *not* special inside a bracket expression, and thus should **not** be escaped.
-Most regex engines ignore this subtle detail in POSIX.2, and instead allow escaping it with '``\]``' inside the bracket expression and treat it as the literal character '``]``'.
+Most regex engines ignore this subtle detail in POSIX ERE, and instead allow escaping it with '``\]``' inside the bracket expression and treat it as the literal character '``]``'.
 GNU glibc, however, does not generate an error but instead considers it undefined behavior, and in fact it will match very odd